 I just sawl Winter’s Bone the other day.
 What can I say?
 The boyz (and gulz) in the woodz is always hard!
 Wisely, they actually filmed in the Ozarks rather than in Canada or some other pale stand-in.
 Not much in the way of distracting celebrities either.
 Perfect music by Tindersticks‘ Dickon Hinchliffe.
 Real recognize real, ya heard?
 Anywho, hurr’s my pretty complete timeline of Mo Films.

-Silent Movies were ideal for the people who made “Show Me” thurr motto.
-With outlaws from Missouri including Tom Horn, and badass cowgirls Belle Star and Calamity Jane, it’s kind of surprising how many Missouri-set Westerns overwhelmingly favor popular Missourian Jesse James.
+Silent Movies were ideal for the people for whom “Show Me” was the motto.
+With outlaws from Missouri including Tom Horn, and cowgirls Belle Star and Calamity Jane, it’s kind of surprising how many Missouri-set Westerns overwhelmingly favor popular wretched Missourian lowlife Jesse James.
 Apparently, the most Missouri silent movie would have Huck Finn and Tom Sawyer joining the James Gang.
 Just consider the following silent films set in the state:

 The ’40s were pritnear a continuation of the previous decade as the nation remained obsessed with popular, racist murderer who stole from everyone and gave to himself (Jesse James).
 Just look at these’n’s: